 Learn More About Eyelid Lift Procedures

-Dr. Joseph Russell graduated from the University of South Carolina School of Medicine Summa Cum Laude.
-Following his 5-year residency, he was handpicked to complete a prestigious one-year plastic surgery fellowship in New York City.
-If drooping eyelids or bags under your eyes are making you look older and tired, call today to schedule a consultation with Dr. Russell.
+Dr. Joseph Russell graduated Summa Cum Laude from the University of South Carolina School of Medicine.
+Following his 5-year residency, he was handpicked to complete a prestigious one-year facial plastic surgery fellowship in New York City.
+If drooping eyelids or bags under your eyes are interfering with your vision or making you look older and tired, call today to schedule a consultation with Dr. Joseph Russell.